everything-open/.github/profile/README.md

 Start with our [Beginner's Guide](./BEGINNER-GUIDE.md) or jump straight into browsing projects in your favorite language!

-**"Every expert was once a beginner.
-Every pro was once an amateur."**
+**Every expert was once a beginner.
+Every pro was once an amateur.**